Twelve Kitchen Items You Really Need to Throw Away

 10. Old Water Bottles and Travel Mugs

 Reusable water bottles and travel mugs are great for the environment, but over time, they can become scratched, stained, or smelly.
-If yours are past their prime or missing parts, recycle them and invest in durable replacements that are easier to clean.
+If yours are past their prime or missing parts, recycle them and invest in durable, easier-to-clean replacements.

 11. Unused Small Appliances